KhiopsML/khiops-doc/docs/tutorials/kdic_intro.md

 !!! abstract "What Khiops continues to write ✍️"

-    Finally, this dictionary is modified (i) to select a subset of informative and independent variables, and (ii) to compute target prediction based on the encoded variables.
+    Finally, this dictionary is modified (i) to select a subset of informative and independent variables, and (ii) to compute target predictions based on the encoded variables.

-### Release the model into production
+### Model Release in Production Stage

-At the end of training, predictions can be made directly from raw data, which facilitates model production in two aspects.
+At the end of training, predictions can be made directly from raw data, which facilitates model productionalization in two aspects.

 - Updating a model involves simply replacing the dictionary file, as long as the raw data format remains unchanged, without changing anything else in the project.

-- The trained model’s archive includes the complete data transformation flow, eliminating the need to maintain external preprocessing code and mitigating risks from versioning conflicts
+- The trained model's archive includes the complete data transformation flow, eliminating the need to maintain external pre-processing code and mitigating risks from versioning conflicts.

 <figure markdown>
 <picture>